-Buying a rent to own home in Detroit will help you purchase your dream home, even if you aren’t quite ready today.
+Buying a rent to own home in Southeast Michigan will help you purchase your dream home, even if you aren’t quite ready today.
 In our latest post, we will offer guidance on what you can expect during the process so you don’t find yourself stuck with any surprises.

 How It Works

 The terms of a rent to own contract can vary based on what is agreed upon by the buyer and seller.
 That said, the general process is pretty standard.
 The buyer and seller will enter into an agreement stating the tenant will lease the house for a specific period of time, purchasing the property outright once the lease is up.
 While any amount of time may be agreed upon, the tenant will usually rent for about 2 years.
 This allows the buyer time to prepare financially. and get their credit in order if needed.
 If you aren’t confident you will be able to do this in the two years provided, a rent to own contract isn’t for you.
 However, if you are confident you will be able to buy at the end of the lease, a rent to own contract may be very beneficial for you in the long run.

 During the rental period, the tenant will usually pay an increased rent, with a portion of it going toward the down payment on the home.
 There will be a payment upfront to secure the tenants intent to purchase the home.
 If they should default, the owner will be able to keep the deposit and increased rent paid.
 If the tenant should fulfill their lease obligation, they will then be able to buy the house at the predetermined price.
 Most of the time, prices are agreed upon before the lease is signed.
 This can be beneficial for you should the market go up before the sale is final.

 While buying a rent to own property is the perfect choice for some buyers, others will experience disappointment at their inability to qualify for a traditional mortgage right away.
 There are many other pros and cons too, including…

 - You’ll have a sense of pride knowing that someday soon, that house will be yours